manjotmb20/Rdatasets/doc/Stat2Data/rst/Fertility.rst

 ~~~~~~~

 A medical doctor and her team of researchers collected a variety of data
-on women who were having troubling getting pregnant.
+on women who were having trouble getting pregnant.
 A key method for
 assessing fertility is a count of antral follicles (LowAFC or MeanAFC)
 that can be performed with noninvasive ultrasound.
 Researchers are
 interested in how the other variables are related to these counts.